The Selig Suffolk Trust is a registered charity that supports the delivery of the follwing projects in and around Ipswich:

 Jonathan Goldthorpe: Member of the Institute of Chartered Accountants in England and Wales and Finance Director and Chief Operating Officer at an insurance company in London.

 Mervyn Dye: A retired Management Accountant, Mervyn is the lead Trustee for Ipswich Hope into Action.
-He is a Church of England Reader and worships at one of the Ipswich Winter Night Shelter host churches.
+He is a Church of England Reader and he champions our Hope into Action project.

 Reverend Carol Mansell: An Anglican minister looking after five parishes in and around Monks Eleigh in Suffolk.
 Also the World Development Adviser for the Diocese of St Edmundsbury and Ipswich.